copsTvFan/cops-episode-guide/guide.md

 ## CP-1431

-Aired 2002-04-27.
+Aired 2002-04-27, after CP-1432.

-**Coast to Coast 22** (Palm Beach County FL -- 1:42 AM Suspicious Activity) District 3 -- Officer Phyllis Kearney wanted to get into law enforcement in Ireland, but the economy was pretty bad so she had to do it here.
+**Coast to Coast 22**

+- (Palm Beach County, FL -- 1:42 AM Suspicious Activity) District 3 -- Deputy
+  Phyllis Kearney wanted to get into law enforcement in Ireland, but the economy was pretty bad so she had to do it here.
 There is such a difference between Irish cops.
-They call them gardy.
-They don't carry guns unless they are in a special branch So when she came here and carried a gun her mother freaked out.
-She isn't used to it.
+They call them Gardaí.
+They don't carry guns unless they are in a special branch.
+So when she came here and carried a gun her mother freaked out, because she isn't used to that.
 When she visited she was pretty worried, but saw the people she worked with and was content.
 She comes upon two women, a blonde helping a brunette who is on the ground.
 She is bruised on the head and says her husband hit her with a bat during an argument.
-She swears she will kill him when she gets a hold of him; officers spot a car being driven backward down a one-way street.
-San Bernardino CA/Fort Worth TX
+She swears she will kill him when she gets a hold of him.
+- (San Bernardino County, CA -- 9:09 PM Domestic Disturbance Call) Deputy Chuck Peterson used to work in construction.
+- (Fort Worth, TX -- 7:52 PM Domestic Disturbance Call) Officer W. E. Spakes

 ## CP-1432

-Aired 2002-04-27.
+Aired 2002-04-27, before CP-1431.

-**Coast to Coast 23** (San Bernardino, CA -- 8:25 PM Traffic Stop) Victorville Station -- Deputy Osvaldo Pelayes says he gets a lot of hot calls, especially in the summertime.
-A suspect flies into a rage in the back of a squad car; a suspect drives a car backward down a one-way street.
-Hillsborough County FL/Ft.
-Worth TX.
+**Coast to Coast 23**

 500th Episode.

+- (San Bernardino, CA -- 8:25 PM Traffic Stop) Victorville Station -- Deputy Osvaldo Pelayes says he gets a lot of hot calls, especially in the summertime.
+Barbara is a heroin addict.
+- (Hillsborough County, FL -- 12:03 AM Suspicious Vehicle) Deputy Richard Fitzpatrick.
+- (Fort Worth, TX -- 12:49 AM Suspicious Activity) Officer Paul Ufkes.
+A suspect drives a car backward down a one-way street.

 ## CP-1433